matrix-org/sytest/docker/README.md

 This will run on the same branch in SyTest as the Synapse checkout, if possible, but will fall back to using develop.

-If you want to use an existing checkout of SyTest, mount it to `/test` inside the container by adding `-v /path/to/sytest\:/test` to the docker command.
+If you want to use an existing checkout of SyTest, mount it to `/test` inside the container by adding `-v /path/to/sytest\:/test` to the docker command (note that this will be written to).

 If you want to test against a PostgreSQL database, pass `-e POSTGRES=1` to the docker command.